CO2 Laser Skin Resurfacing: Your Complete Guide

 Your skin will continue to refine itself, with final results becoming fully apparent anywhere from six to twelve weeks after your session.
 During the healing process, it’s normal for your new skin to have a pinkish tone, which will gradually fade.
 Protecting your skin during this period is essential for achieving that smooth, even-toned complexion you’re looking for from our advanced laser treatments.

-How to Make Your Results Last Longer
+How to Maintain Your Beautiful Results

 The best way to protect your investment and keep your skin looking incredible is to adopt a diligent aftercare and maintenance routine.
 Think of these habits as your new non-negotiables for gorgeous skin.
 First and foremost, daily sunscreen is a must.
 Sun exposure is the primary cause of the very concerns you just treated, so shielding your skin from UV rays is your top defense.